|Phone and Mail Policies||Visitation||Tether|

 Berrien County Juvenile Center (BCJC) Overview

 The BCJC has a total capacity of 42 beds divided between Secure Detention (16 beds), Alternative Detention Program (8 beds) and the Residential Treatment and Family Services Program.
-Currently the BCJC employs 50 staff (includes Administration, Youth Specialists, Mental Health Professionals, Maintenance, Food Service, etc.) with the majority of that workforce being Youth Specialists.
+Currently the BCJC employs 50 staff (includes Administration, Youth Specialists, Mental Health Professionals, Maintenance, Food Service, Medical, etc.) with the majority of that workforce being Youth Specialists.
 The BCJC undergoes yearly inspections by the State of Michigan Bureau of Child and Adult Licensing as well as by a State-Authorized Fire Inspector.